activisthandbook/activisthandbook/articles/communication/public-speaking.md

 When you speak effectively, you're not just sharing information—you're shaping how people feel, think, and act.
 And that's how real change begins.

-## **Types of Public Speaking for Activism**
+### **What types are there?**

 As an activist, you'll speak in many different situations—each with its tone, audience, and purpose.
 Knowing the types of public speaking can help you adjust your message and style to make the most significant impact.
 Here are the main types relevant to activism:

-**Rally or Protest Speech**

-1. These are short, powerful speeches meant to energize a crowd.
+1.  **Rally or Protest Speech**: short, powerful speeches meant to energize a crowd.
 They're often loud, emotional, and filled with chants or slogans.
 The goal is to inspire unity, passion, and immediate action.

-**Educational or Informational Talk**

-2. This includes workshops, community teach-ins, or school presentations.
+2.  **Educational or Informational Talk:** This includes workshops, community teach-ins, or school presentations.
 The goal is to raise awareness or explain complex issues in simple, accessible ways.
 It's about making people understand _why_ your cause matters.

-**Persuasive Speech**

-3. Persuasive speaking is about changing minds, whether you're speaking to local leaders, the media, or undecided allies.
+3.  **Persuasive Speech:** Persuasive speaking is about changing minds, whether you're speaking to local leaders, the media, or undecided allies.
 You combine logic, emotion, and real-life examples to move people toward your cause.

-**Media and Press Statements**

-4. You need to stay clear, focused, and quotable in interviews or press conferences.
+4.  **Media and Press Statements:** You need to stay clear, focused, and quotable in interviews or press conferences.
 These speeches are often short and strategic—crafted to influence public opinion and shape headlines.

-**Personal Testimony or Storytelling**

-5. Sharing your lived experience—or someone else's with permission—is a powerful form of public speaking.
+5.  **Personal Testimony or Storytelling**: Sharing your lived experience—or someone else's with permission—is a powerful form of public speaking.
 It puts a human face on the issue and helps others connect emotionally with the cause.

-**Online Public Speaking**

-6. Livestreams, webinars, and social media videos are growing platforms for activists, especially in places where public space is restricted.
+6.  **Online Public Speaking:** Livestreams, webinars, and social media videos are growing platforms for activists, especially in places where public space is restricted.
 Even without a live audience, speaking online still requires clarity, energy, and presence.

 Each type offers unique opportunities.
 As you gain experience, you'll learn to shift between styles—and use your voice where it matters most.

-## **Steps to Do Public Speaking for Activism**
+## **Steps to successfully do Public Speaking**

 Public speaking may seem intimidating, but it becomes much more manageable when you break it down into simple, clear steps.
 Here's how you can prepare and deliver a speech that makes an impact:

-**Know Your Purpose**

-1. Are you informing, persuading, motivating, or mobilizing?
+1.  **Know Your Purpose:** Are you informing, persuading, motivating, or mobilizing?
 Define the goal of your speech before anything else.
 This will guide everything from your tone to your structure.

-**Understand Your Audience**

-2. Who are you speaking to?
+2.  **Understand Your** [**Audience**](/communication/audiences)**:** Who are you speaking to?
 What do they care about?
 What language, examples, or emotions will resonate with them?
 A message that works in one place may fall flat in another—so adapt it to your context.

-**Craft a Clear Message**

-3. Focus on one main idea.
+3.  **Craft a Clear Message:** Focus on one main idea.
 Build your speech around a central message that is easy to remember and repeat.
 Support it with stories, facts, or personal experiences.

-**Structure Your Speech**

-4. A simple structure helps your audience follow along:
+4.  **Structure Your Speech:** A simple structure helps your audience follow along:

-·         _Introduction_: Grab attention and state your purpose.
+    1.  _Introduction_: Grab attention and state your purpose.

-·         _Body_: Explain your points with clarity and passion.
+    2.  _Body_: Explain your points with clarity and passion.

-·         _Conclusion_: End with a call to action or a powerful takeaway.
+    3.  _Conclusion_: End with a call to action or a powerful takeaway.

-**Practice, But Stay Natural**

-5. Practice your speech out loud, ideally in front of friends or fellow activists.
+5.  **Practice, But Stay Natural:** Practice your speech out loud, ideally in front of friends or fellow activists.
 But don't try to memorize every word—speak naturally, like you're having a conversation.

-**Use Your Voice and Body**

-6. Speak clearly and at a steady pace, using pauses for emphasis.
+6.  **Use Your Voice and Body:** Speak clearly and at a steady pace, using pauses for emphasis.
 Make eye contact (if culturally appropriate), use gestures, and stand or move confidently and groundedly.

-**Prepare for the Unexpected**

-7. You might forget a line, face interruptions, or feel nervous—that's okay.
+7.  **Prepare for the Unexpected:** You might forget a line, face interruptions, or feel nervous—that's okay.
 Have a few key points memorized, and stay focused on your message.
 The audience is on your side.

-**Reflect and Improve**

-8. After your speech, ask for feedback.
+8.  **Reflect and Improve:** After your speech, ask for feedback.
 What worked?
 What could be better?
 Every time you speak, you grow.

 With time and practice, public speaking becomes a tool of power—not just for you but also for the people you represent.

+## Tips & Techniques

-## **Dealing with Nerves**
+### **Dealing with Nerves**

 Even experienced speakers get nervous.
 Here’s how to manage anxiety before and during your speech:

-**Techniques:**

-·         **Practice, practice, practice:** Familiarity reduces fear.
+-   **Practice, practice, practice:** Familiarity reduces fear.
 Rehearse out loud, in front of friends, or record yourself.

-·         **Breathe deeply:** Inhale for 4 seconds, hold for 4, and exhale for 4.
+-   **Breathe deeply:** Inhale for 4 seconds, hold for 4, and exhale for 4.
 Repeat.
 This calms your nervous system.

-·         **Grounding exercises:** Feel your feet on the ground, hold an object (like a smooth stone), or visualize success.
+-   **Grounding exercises:** Feel your feet on the ground, hold an object (like a smooth stone), or visualize success.

-·         **Positive framing:** See nerves as energy.
+-   **Positive framing:** See nerves as energy.
 That adrenaline can fuel your performance.

-·         **Start small:** Speak at smaller meetings or events first.
+-   **Start small:** Speak at smaller meetings or events first.
 Grow your confidence gradually.

-## **Using Feedback to Improve**
+### **Using Feedback to Improve**

-Feedback is essential for growth.

-**How to do it:**
+Feedback is essential for growth. **How to do it:**

-·         **Ask for specific feedback:** “Was my message clear?” or “Did the pace feel right?”
+-   **Ask for specific feedback:** “Was my message clear?” or “Did the pace feel right?”

-·         **Create a feedback loop:** After every event, gather reflections from trusted allies or mentors.
+-   **Create a feedback loop:** After every event, gather reflections from trusted allies or mentors.

-·         **Record and review:** If possible, record your speech to assess body language, tone, and clarity.
+-   **Record and review:** If possible, record your speech to assess body language, tone, and clarity.

-·         **Join or form a public speaking circle:** Peer learning helps everyone improve faster.
+-   **Join or form a public speaking circle:** Peer learning helps everyone improve faster.

-## **Making Protest Speeches More Inclusive**
+### **Making Protest Speeches More Inclusive**

-**Key inclusivity practices:**

-·         **Sign Language Interpreter:** Arrange for a qualified interpreter to stand near the speaker.
+-   **Sign Language Interpreter:** Arrange for a qualified interpreter to stand near the speaker.
 Ensure visibility for the entire audience.

-·         **Live Captioning/Subtitles:** Use projectors or LED screens with real-time captions.
+-   **Live Captioning/Subtitles:** Use projectors or LED screens with real-time captions.
 Some apps can help.

-·         **Accessible front area:** Reserve space at the front for wheelchair users and others needing better visibility and access.
+-   **Accessible front area:** Reserve space at the front for wheelchair users and others needing better visibility and access.
 Mark the space clearly.

-·         **Use microphones and sound systems:** Don’t assume everyone can hear naturally, even in small groups.
+-   **Use microphones and sound systems:** Don’t assume everyone can hear naturally, even in small groups.

-·         **Avoid jargon or overly complex language:** Speak in plain, inclusive language that respects neurodivergent and multilingual audiences.
+-   **Avoid jargon or overly complex language:** Speak in plain, inclusive language that respects neurodivergent and multilingual audiences.

 ## **Local Context: Adapting Your Voice to the Ground You Stand On**

 Public speaking is never one-size-fits-all.
 What works in a Berlin climate rally may fall flat in a Nairobi town hall.
 A powerful speech in São Paulo may need reshaping to resonate in a rural Appalachian community.
 The effectiveness of activist public speaking depends not just on what you say but also on how your message aligns with the **realities, cultures, and struggles** of the place you are in.

-**Why Local Context Matters**
+### **Why Local Context Matters**

 Every community has its political history, social structures, languages, and power dynamics.
 Global issues like climate justice or economic inequality have intense local meanings.
 As a speaker, your ability to understand and reflect those meanings determines whether your audience sees you as an ally or an outsider.